KPourgourides/UAVTrafficPy/README.md

 ## Installation & Usage

-To install `UAVTrafficPy`, you can clone the repository and install all the required packages from the `requirements.txt` by running

-`pip install -r requirements.txt`

-in the terminal from the `UAVTrafficPy` folder.
+To install `UAVTrafficPy`, you can clone the repository and install all the required packages from the `requirements.txt` by running `pip install -r requirements.txt` in the terminal from the `UAVTrafficPy` folder.

 >[!IMPORTANT]
-> In order to use the methods provided in `UAVTrafficPy` you will need some drone-based traffic data.
+> In order to use `UAVTrafficPy`, you will need some UAV-based traffic data.
 I personally recommend the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/) to get started.
-A fraction of this dataset exists at [this location](https://github.com/KPourgourides/UAVTrafficPy/blob/main/tests/dataset_example.csv) in the repository for example purposes.
+A fraction of this dataset exists at [this location](https://github.com/KPourgourides/UAVTrafficPy/blob/main/tests/dataset_example.csv) in the repository for testing purposes.
 Also, before using `UAVTrafficPy` properly, you will need to transform any dataset you are willing to use into a particular format, which is explained in detail in this section: [How to use UAVTrafficPy for intersections"](#how-to-use-UAVTrafficPy-for-intersections).
 A python script that performs the correct transformations for the pNEUMA dataset exists at [this location](https://github.com/KPourgourides/UAVTrafficPy/blob/main/tests/dataload_example.py) in the repository.
-If you run `usage example/intersection_pipeline_example.py` these tranformations are applied automatically.
+If you run `usage example/intersection_pipeline_example.py` these tranformations are applied automatically within the script.

 ## Community contributions to UAVTrafficPy

 All contributions, feedback, and questions are welcome!
 Please read below for specifics.

 ### Do you have a question?

-If you have a question on how to install or run `UAVTrafficPy`, or anything else related to the techniques used in the methods, please open an [issue](https://github.com/KPourgourides/UAVTrafficPy/issues/new) and provide appropriate context that builds up to your question and then clearly state your question.
+If you have a question on how to install or run `UAVTrafficPy`, or anything else related to the techniques used in the methods, open an [issue](https://github.com/KPourgourides/UAVTrafficPy/issues/new).
+Please provide appropriate context that builds up to your question and then clearly state your question.
+Before submitting a question, please carefully read all the documentations and previous issues, as they might have the answer to your question.

->[!IMPORTANT]
-> Before submitting a question, please carefully read all the documentation, including code and written walkthroughs, as they might have the answer to your question.

 ### Do you want to contribute?

-Contribution to classes or methods of `UAVTrafficPy` can be done through pull requests, and are very welcome and enouraged.
-Please make sure that your contributions are in compliance with the rest of the project and its working principles discussed in detail in the section ["How to use UAVTrafficPy for Intersections"](#how-to-use-uavtrafficpy-for-intersections).
-All contributed code must follow the coding standards defined in the project's [pylintrc configuration](https://github.com/KPourgourides/UAVTrafficPy/blob/main/.pylintrc).
-Please ensure your code passes pylint checks before submitting a pull request.
+Contribution to `UAVTrafficPy` can be done through pull requests, and are very welcome and enouraged.
+Please make sure that your contributions are in compliance with the rest of the project and its working principles, which arw discussed in detail in the section ["How to use UAVTrafficPy for Intersections"](#how-to-use-uavtrafficpy-for-intersections).
+All contributed code must follow the coding standards defined in the project's [pylintrc configuration](https://github.com/KPourgourides/UAVTrafficPy/blob/main/.pylintrc) to ensure code uniformity.
+Please make sure that your code passes pylint checks before submitting a pull request.

 >[!IMPORTANT]
 > Please open pull requests to the `dev` branch

 ### Do you want to report a bug?

 If you want to report a bug please open an [issue](https://github.com/KPourgourides/UAVTrafficPy/issues/new) and clearly state the bug, the related files in the repository, and what went wrong with respect to the behaviour you expected.

 ## How to use UAVTrafficPy for intersections

-### Introduction

-This section provides a detailed walkthrough on how to use `UAVTrafficPy` properly in order to extract valuable information and make insightful visualizations regarding urban signalized intersection in the light of drone-based traffic data.
+This section provides a detailed walkthrough on how to use `UAVTrafficPy` properly in order to extract valuable information and make insightful visualizations regarding urban signalized intersections in the light of UAV-based traffic data.
 Here, we follow closely the code provided in [this usage example](https://github.com/KPourgourides/UAVTrafficPy/blob/main/usage%20example/intersection_pipeline_example.ipynb).
-Of course, the tools showcased below, and the rest of the tools not shown here can also be used when conducting analyses regarding non-intersection parts of a traffic network, such as simple road links.
+Of course, the tools showcased below and the rest of the tools not shown here can also be used when conducting analyses for non-intersection parts of a traffic network, such as simple road links.

->[!IMPORTANT]
+>[!WARNING]
-> In this walkthrough we use data from the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/), and specifically the dataset `20181024_d2_0900_0930.csv`.
+> In this walkthrough, we use data from the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/), and specifically the dataset `20181024_d2_0900_0930.csv`.
 We proceed to use the tool for a specific intersection, data of which are contained in this dataset.
-This intersection has a certain topology, entry and exit points, possible routes, lanes, traffic cycles, and other characteristics.
-When we deploy the tool for a different intersection, we should make the appropriate modifications in the inputs of the methods described below.
+This intersection has a certain topology, entry and exit points, possible routes, lanes, traffic light phases, and other characteristics.
+When a user wishes to deploy the tool for a different intersection, they should make the appropriate modifications in the inputs of the methods described below. **I recommended using a Python-based Jupyter Notebook when working with intersections, as the tool acts as a pipeline to complete a number of subsequent tasks that each have their own separate results and outputs.**

->[!IMPORTANT]
-> I recommended using a Python-based Jupyter Notebook to work with the tool as it acts as a pipeline to complete a number of subsequent tasks that each have their own separate results and outputs.

 ### Acquiring the data in the correct format

-In order to use the tool properly in later stages, the first and most important task is to acquire the drone-based data we want to analyze in the **correct format**.
-Different datasets use different formats which are oftentimes unclear for the sake of compactness.
+In order to use the tool properly in later stages, the first and most important task is to acquire the UAV-based data we want to analyze in the **correct format**.
+Different open-source datasets use different formats, which are oftentimes unclear for the sake of compactness.
 Because of this, the tool was designed to take the input data **only in one format**.
 Thus, we might have to do some data pre-processing before being able to successfully deploy the tool for our research.

-Drone-based traffic datasets usually include information on the different individual vehicles in the recording, such as the **IDs** (unique numbers) and the **types** (e.g., car, motorcycle, bus).
-Additionally, they also include the **positions** and instantaneous **speeds** labeled by **time**.
+UAV-based traffic datasets usually include information on the different individual vehicles in the recording, such as the **IDs** (unique numbers) and the **types** (e.g., car, motorcycle, bus).
+Additionally, they also include the **positions** labeled by **time**.
+Some datasets may also provide information on speeds and accelerations, also labeled by time, but because they can be extracted by the positions, they are not a mandatory input for the tool.

+>[!NOTE]
-**Note:** *The positions are 2 dimensional coordinates (y,x), and are always given with respect to a reference system; for example, the World Geodetic System 84, which uses latitude and lognitude.*
+>The positions are 2 dimensional coordinates (y,x) and are always given with respect to a reference system; for example, the World Geodetic System 84, which uses latitude and lognitude.

 `UAVTrafficPy` takes the above data as input in order to perform analysis and visualization tasks.
-The correct way to pass the data to `UAVTrafficPy` is to create a **dictionary**, where each key corresponds to a different piece of information (e.g., IDs, type, position, speed, time).
+The correct way to pass the data to `UAVTrafficPy` is to create a **dictionary**, where each key corresponds to a different piece of information (e.g., IDs, type, positions, time).
 For example,

 ```
-data = {'id':id, 'vtype':vtype, 'x':X, 'y':Y, 'time':T, 'speed':U}
+data = {'id':id, 'vtype':vtype, 'x':X, 'y':Y, 'time':T}
 ```

 Each key of this dictionary corresponds to a list.
 For **id** and **vtype** the lists contain integer and string elements which respectively correspond to a unique number and a type for each vehicle.
 For example,